Joe Biden Cries as President Obama Surprises Him With the Presidential Medal of Freedom

-"This also gives the internet one last chance to talk about our bromance"
+"This also gives the internet one last chance to talk about our bromance"+ READ ARTICLE

 Vice President Joe Biden burst into tears as President Barack Obama awarded him with the nation’s highest civilian honor during a surprise ceremony Thursday.